greenboxal/doggohub/doc/user/project/container_registry.md

 ## Build and push images

-If you visit the **Registry** link under your project's menu, you can see the explicit instructions to login to the Container Registry using your GitLab credentials.
+If you visit the **Registry** link under your project's menu, you can see the explicit instructions to login to the Container Registry using your DoggoHub credentials.

 For example if the Registry's URL is `registry.example.com`, the you should be